Kenivia/Honing-Forecast/WIP.md

 ## Other features

 - Automatic Market price integration(via some kind of API, or just updating the site at a regular interval automatically)
-- Juice box opening optimization(do i open for red or blue)
 - Confidence intervals(might have to actually learn some math first)

 ## UI